shorepine/tulipcc/docs/tulip_flashing.md

 Now connect your Tulip to your computer over USB.
 If using a breakout board, connect it to the UART connector, not the USB connector.
 If using our Tulip board, use the USB-C connector.

-**ONLY if you are using the ESP32-S3-DevKitC-1-N8R8, turn off octal flash.
+**If you are using the ESP32-S3-DevKitC-1-N8R8, turn off octal flash.
 Run `idf.py menuconfig` and go to Serial Flasher Config -> check off "Enable Octal Flash".
 Then hit q, save.**

 For all boards, now build and flash the firmware: